Britain moves closer to COVID-19 vaccine trials that infect volunteers

 Any human challenge trials conducted in Britain would have to be approved by the Medicines and Healthcare products Regulatory Agency, the healthcare regulator that looks into safety, ethics and protocol.

-Additional reporting by Ludwig Burger; Editing by Pravin Char, Carmel Crimmins and Toby Chopra
+Additional reporting by Ludwig Burger; Editing by Pravin Char, Carmel Crimmins, Toby Chopra

 Our Standards: The Thomson Reuters Trust Principles.